JackyYang258/ICVF_PyTorch/README.md

 # ICVF (Reinforcement Learning from Passive Data via Latent Intentions)

+## This is the pytorch version of ICVF

 This repository contains accompanying code for the paper [Reinforcement Learning from Passive Data via Latent Intentions](https://arxiv.org/abs/2304.04782).

 The code is built off of jaxrl_m (see [dibyaghosh/jaxrl_m](https://github.com/dibyaghosh/jaxrl_m) for better documentation) -- all new code is in the src/ directory.